learn-academy-2022-charlie/cat-tinder-frontend-super-saiyan-siamese/README.md

 > file path: src/pages/CatNew.js

 NOTE TO SELF: The submit button doesn't seem to do anything or redirect.
 We need to fix this.
+    - We added a state for submitted, but we are unsure if it is doing anything.
+    - We added a console.log to the handleChange so we can see if the newCat state is being updated.

 > file path: src/App.js

 NOTE TO SELF: Unsure if Route for CatNew works since our CatNew submit button doesn't work.
+Checking for the change in newCat state in CatNew.js should help shed some light.